FanDuel NHL: Thursday Picks

 This article is part of our FanDuel NHL series.

-It's a very busy night in the NHL on Thursday as there are 12 games on tap.
-LA travels to Ottawa, Tampa Bay plays in Columbus, Carolina takes on the Rangers in New York, Washington hosts the Islanders, Florida is in Detroit, Toronto faces Boston, Minnesota is home to New Jersey, Seattle hosts Nashville, Dallas is in Edmonton, Montreal plays in Arizona, Winnipeg travels to Vegas and Vancouver finds its way to San Jose.
+It's a busy Thursday night in the NHL as there are 11 games on tap.
+The Islanders travel to Boston, Montreal plays in Detroit, Vancouver takes on the Senators in Ottawa, Tampa Bay hosts Chicago, Minnesota is in New York to play the Rangers, Dallas faces Columbus, Winnipeg is home to Nashville, St. Louis hosts Arizona, Seattle is in Colorado, Edmonton plays in San Jose while Pittsburgh travels to LA.
 Below, you'll find suggested options for crafting an effective lineup.

 GOALIES